 8. On February 13, 2001, I sent an e-mail to the Universities informing them that the utilities required their authorization for their utility bills to be sent directly to Enron and forwarding them copies of the authorization forms required by PG&E and So Cal Edison.
 A true and correct copy of my February 13, 2001 e-mail, with attachments, is attached hereto as Exhibit E. I also sent each of them a letter on that same day with instructions for completing the PG&E required authorization.

 9. On February 14, 2001, I wrote a letter to both Universities in which I assured them that Enron would continue to provide the services required by the Agreement, including provision of a 5% financial discount, compliance with the Cost Guarantee, and other services such as billing, reporting, website services, Strategic Energy Plans, and the annual conference.
 I also advised both Universities that because the utilities would be supplying electricity to the Universities in accordance with their tariffs, the utilities would necessarily also serve as the scheduling coordinator for the Universities.
-Finally, I advised the Universities that Enron would continue to work with them so that they could continue to receive the benefits of the meters they purchased or to make them whole for the meters.
-In addition, I offered to meet personally with the University representatives to work through all the transition issues and to arrange for Diane Huddleston, another Enron representative, to meet with them.
+Finally, I advised the Universities that Enron would continue to work with them so that they could continue to receive the full benefits of the meters they purchased or to make them whole for the meters.
+In addition, I offered to meet personally with the University representatives to work through all the transition issues and to arrange for Diann Huddleson, another Enron representative, to meet with them.
 Throughout my February 14, 2001 letter, I repeatedly requested that the Universities cooperate with Enron regarding the direct billing requests and the metering, in order to ensure a smooth transition.
 A true and correct copy of my February 14, 2001 letter is attached hereto as Exhibit F.

 10. On February 22, 2001, I participated in an in-person meeting between Enron and representatives of the Universities to discuss and work through various transition issues and concerns.

-11. During that meeting, myself and other Enron representatives again advised the Universities that Enron would continue to provide energy to the Universities at a 5% discount off the AB1890 frozen tariff rate as required by the Agreement, through the end of the Agreement term.
+11. During that meeting, myself and other Enron representatives again advised the Universities that Enron would continue to charge the Universities for their energy consumption at a 5% discount off the AB1890 frozen tariff rate as required by the Agreement, through the end of the Agreement term.
 We also informed the Universities that the utilities would be performing the scheduling coordinator function as the provider of the energy, including furnishing standby energy and furnishing scheduling services for the output of the campus co-generation units.
 Enron further assured the Universities that any additional charges by the utilities for these services (other than taxes, which would include surcharges as defined in the Agreement) would not be passed on to the Universities.

 12. In addition, myself and other Enron representatives again emphasized to the Universities the need for cooperation in authorizing the utilities directly to bill Enron for the energy provided to the Universities.
 Enron raised concerns regarding payment of the utility bills should the Universities not either (1) send the utility bills to Enron, or (2) authorize the utilities to send the bills to Enron.
 With the exception of faxing one bill to Enron in the amount of $137.21, the Universities have not complied with either of these requests.